m7mad-ayman/Event-Registration/README.md

 # Event Registration API
-#### A Django Event Registration API is a backend service built using the Django restframework .
+#### A Django Event Registration API is a backend service built using the Django RestFramework .

 ## Tools :
 - Django